|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Roasting vegetables is a surefire way to turn them absolutely delectable.
-Broccoli is no exception; Giora Shimoni calls it "the perfect side dish."
+Broccoli is no exception.
+We happen to think it's the perfect side dish.
 The red bell pepper is optional, but it adds tremendous flavor and a nice burst of color to the dish, so add it if you've got one on hand.